 3. Improving inventory showcase

-To aid consumer research and gain trust, you must present your inventory on the internet in the best possible way.
+To aid consumer research and gain trust, you need to present your inventory on the internet in the best possible way.
 You’ll need to have proper strategies in place for that, to ensure that your website/sales portal has engaging and informative content.

 What automotive digital retailing is not – Addressing misconceptions

-More often than not, people misunderstand or do not understand automotive digital retailing solutions.
+More often than not, people have a misunderstanding or incomplete understanding of automotive digital retailing solutions.
 One should always remember that digital retailing is:

 - Not just building a website